5 min read

 English video adaptation by Multiplayer.it (original video) and @RisingFunGaming (dub).
 Enjoy!

-"(I would be ready to sell my soul to Satan to do the Italian for it, I'm a massive early animation nerd)"
+"(I would be ready to sell my soul to the Devil too to do the Italian for it, I'm a massive early animation nerd)"

 That was me at my most honest (and maybe a touch unprofessional) while helping out Vladimir from Riotloc.